Discrimination at Work

 - instructing, causing, inducing and helping discrimination (Sections 111 and 112)

 Discrimination claims are complex in nature and have specific legal hurdles to jump over to succeed in a claim.
-If you feel that you have been treated less favourably because, for example, of your age or because you have told your employer that you are suffering from a medical condition and it may affect your ability to carry out your normal job or because you have informed your employer that you are pregnant or in a same sex relationship and are being treated differently and what you consider unfairly compared with others, contact Susan Mayall for a free initial informal chat to see whether you may have a claim.
+If you feel that you have been treated less favourably because, for example, of your age or because you have told your employer that you are suffering from a medical condition and it may affect your ability to carry out your normal job or because you have informed your employer that you are pregnant or in a same sex relationship and are being treated differently and what you consider unfairly compared with others, contact Susan Mayall for an initial telephone consultation to see whether you may have a claim.

 We often issue claims for people who are off work either on the sick or on maternity leave whilst they are still an employee - call Susan Mayall today.